 I would argue that it might be harder to save a majority of your income at higher income levels under $1 million because you don’t really need to.
 Surely everyone has heard multiple stories of truly high income earning people going bankrupt.
 When you don’t need to do something, you tend not to do it.
 I remember saving 100% of my $4.25/hour job for months because I needed money to fix my crappy car!

-As I tally up the business numbers for 2014, I realized that operating profits have surpassed my day job’s last year income (excluding the severance).
+As I tally up the business numbers in 2014, I realized that operating profits have surpassed my day job’s last year income (excluding the severance).
 And the year isn’t over yet.
-I’m proud of the results, but I never doubted this would not eventually happen if I just stuck with writing useful articles.
+I’m proud of the results.
+But I never doubted this would not eventually happen if I just stuck with writing useful articles.
 “If the direction is correct, sooner or later you will get there,” says an old Chinese proverb.

-I’m bullish on the personal online media industry because no longer do people want to simply read the news from reporters who have no skin in the game.
-Instead, people want to digest articles from people who have authority in what they are writing about and who provide opinions and useful advice.
+I’m bullish on the personal online media industry.
+No longer do people want to simply read the news from reporters who have no skin in the game.
+Instead, people want to digest articles from people who have authority.
+Useful advice is a must!
 Those who can incorporate story-telling into their articles will rule the domain because all of us enjoy finding a connection with others.

 Off line, I’m working on my personal relationships with friends and loved ones.
 I’m also trying to figure out a synergistic way to incorporate more charitable monetary efforts to help specific causes.
 I’ve found it takes a lot of effort to coordinate with others to give back e.g. Yakezie Scholarship for education.
 It’s no wonder why many people just write checks.
 I’d like to continue keeping most of the topics on Financial Samurai personal finance related, so I apologize if there are folks out there who want to read more soap opera articles.